DTse/kino/README.md

 1. yarn install
 2. yarn start

 TODO:
-Notifications when numbers are less than the system Unit test
+Notifications when numbers are less than the system.
+Unit test.